Denise's Story

 Sobell House became a home-from-home for us as well during Mum’s last days.
 There was a constant flow of family and friends visiting, and when it was time to let her rest, we’d all gather in the family room to eat takeout and share stories, often ending up with enough pizza or Chinese food leftover to share with the staff.

-The staff were amazing, always on hand when we needed them but never intrusive!
+The staff were amazing, always on hand when we needed them but never intrusive.
 They helped my sisters and I feel safe and cared for, just as much as they cared for our Mum.
-We aren’t religious but Mum was, so it was nice to be able to visit the Prayer and Reflection Room down the corridor on Mum’s behalf and say a little prayer for her.
+We aren’t religious but Mum was, so it was nice to be able to visit the Sanctuary (formerly known as the Chapel) on Mum’s behalf and say a little prayer for her.

 Over the years, my sisters and I have organised some fundraising events for Sobell House to thank the staff for their care, and ensure others who need it can benefit in the same way we did.
 While it was a horrific time in our lives, Sobell House offered us a safe place to be with our Mum, and it will always hold a special place in my heart for the support they gave Mum, our family, and Mum’s friends.